hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 In title only, for their plans you'll find,
 >
-> When they're compar'd, are of a different kind;
+> When they're compared, are of a different kind;
 >
-> 'Tis true that they Subscribers strive to gain,
+> It is true that they Subscribers strive to gain,
 >
 > And try all means their money to obtain.
 >